 The research of Christian Fogarolli is characterized by a strong interest in the nature of identity, investigated through different perspectives, such as the archival research.
 He works with different media: environmental installations, photography, sculpture, and video.
 His work shows connections with theories and scientific disciplines, that often and unconsciously, have used the art to progress and become science.

 Moreover, Fogarolli's artworks can be contextualized within a study on image and object perception in relation to subjectivity, probing ties with the anormality and deviance.
 His works often sounds then out the links between normality and deviance, the relationship among different species and how the latter are usually strictly divided in private or public dimensions.

 In 2010 Christian Fogarolli obtained the Master Degree Inside the image: study, diagnosis and restoration of antique, modern and contemporary paintings at the University of Verona and graduated the following year in Management and Conservation of Cultural Heritage at the University of Trento.

-His work is now on show at Alberta Pane Gallery in Paris in the solo exhibition Il corpo d'aria, on display until July 2019.
+His work is has been recently on show at Alberta Pane Gallery in Paris in the solo exhibition Il corpo d'aria (2019).

 His works are in private and public collections as AGI Verona; Antoine de Galbert collection, Rotary Club International, dOCUMENTA's archive Kassel, Benetton Foundation.